twnzl/nanium/README.md

 In the 'nanium.json' enter a namespace.

 Next create a node script, initiate a default Http Server and add a ServiceProvider with an HTTP channel.
-Channels are ways to through which public services can be executed from outside the server (e.g. a web client using http/websockets or another server using tcp).
+Channels are ways through which public services can be executed from outside the server (e.g. a web client using http/websockets or another server using tcp).

 ```ts